self-host/self-host/docs/production_deployment.md

 A Program Worker needs access to the Program Manager and, depending on the situation, especially if HTTP request to the Internet at large is required, access the Internet.

-**NOTE**: For a program to interact with the Self-host API server (selfserv) using the HTTP module is a requirement.
+**NOTE**: For a program to interact with the Self-host API server (aapije) using the HTTP module is a requirement.

 It is also a requirement to have access to the Program Manager, as the Worker has to keep the Manager updated on its state constantly.
 The Program Manager is also the `Library Manager`, which supplies the Worker (on request) with the source code to `modules`.